CloudCannon/reader/README.md

 - `properties` (`.properties`)
 - `toml` (`.toml`)
 - `yaml` (`.yaml`, `.yml`)

+Functions are are supported with `.js` or `.cjs` files.
+Given file path, raw file content and an object with parsers and filters as arguments.
+The return value should be an object representing this file.

 `cloudcannon-reader` exits in error if no suitable parser is found.